lambdamikel/Busch-2090/README.md

 with PGM example programs (see below).
 Without prior EEPROM initialization, it is likely that the emulator won't work.

-Also, you will find ``LUNAR.MIC``.
-This is the Lunar Lander game from Microtronic Manual Vol. 1, pp. 23 - 24.
-With the Mega version, put it on a FAT16 formatted SDCard, and load via ``PGM1``.
+Also, you will find some programs in the ``software`` subdirectory.
+See below for instructions how to use them, and for a brief explanation of the ``.MIC`` file format.

 ###Acknowledgements